Jon Phillips Armour Collection: StuG III Ausf. D restoration

 StuG III Ausf.
 D, chassis number 90678 was captured by the British Army at El Alamein in the North African Campaign and was taken to the UK for tests and study.
-This tank was recovered from the Pirbright fire range in UK, and was then part of Kevin Wheatcroft collection.
-The project was started on 1 May 2013 and was completed 1 July 2016.
+This tank was recovered from the Pirbright firing range in UK, and was then part of Kevin Wheatcroft collection.
+The project was started on 1 May 2013 and was completed on 1 July 2016.
 The engine and transmission are not original, but were sourced through a surplus FV432 armoured personnel carrier.